Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: Tracking Framework

-where $\mathbf{D}={\rm diag}([1,1,1,0,0])$ selects the pose parameters, i.e., $x_k,y_k,\psi_k$, and (a) is from \eqref{eq:P(k|k)}.
-The problem \eqref{opt:mmse}, involving the unit-modulus constraint, can be solved via manifold optimization~\cite{hybridMMSE, AltMin}.
 However, this approach requires iterative updates at each time instant, which is computationally demanding and sensitive to initialization~\cite{hybridMMSE}.
-This motivates the development of more efficient analog combining strategies, which will be presented in Sec.~\ref{sec:AnalogCombiner}.
+This motivates the development of efficient analog combining strategies, which will be presented in Sec.~\ref{sec:AnalogCombiner}.